Sunday, June 08, 2025

 Click any image to enlarge

 The Western world did not employ the harem system.
 The Moors and Turks did have harems, and they exerted a significant influence of the imaginations of Europeans.
-Of course, Europeans could never actually enter a harem, so what they painted was a pure fantasy of licentious oriental opulence with, when considered, Western women living out a 19th Century version of the Hand Maiden's Tale, while the men... well, you know what was on their minds.
+Of course, Europeans could never actually enter a harem, so what they painted was a pure fantasy of licentious oriental opulence.
+When harems were considered, Western women lived out a 19th Century version of the Hand Maiden's Tale, while the men... well, you know what was on their minds.

 India and China also had harems.
 The Chinese were structured, rather than just grabbing pretty girls off of the streets, Chinese concubines would be the carefully vetted daughters of influential families sent to the crown for social and political purposes.